 Rising above it

 Not only does remaining angry destroy the quality of your life, it alters yours body’s chemistry so you are constantly full of adrenaline.
-Animal studies have shown that the conduction of nerves increases by 30-40% under stress, so you actually feel the pain more.
-Then more pain – more stress.
-It is a deadly cycle.
+Animal studies have shown that the conduction of nerves almost doubles under stress, so you actually feel the pain more.
+(1) Then more pain – more stress.
+It’s a deadly cycle.
 The essence of the whole DOC project is calming down the nervous system and optimizing the body’s chemistry.
+The neurophysiology of chronic pain

 I was raised in a chaotic abusive household and my migraines began when I was five-years old.
 I had crippling headaches every two to three weeks throughout my entire life.
 What I did not realize that my body was always full of stress hormones and I thought that was the norm.
 What else did I know?
 It was perplexing to me that my headaches often were on the weekend when I was more relaxed.
 What I now know is that adrenaline decreases the blood supply to the brain and when I relaxed the blood vessels would expand.
 I could feel the pounding of this increased blood flow and it was brutal.
 I have not had a severe migraine in many years.